masenka31/Cuckoo/README.md

 - `split_indexes.csv` contains the same DataFrame with both IDs and indexes (columns `train, train_ix, val, val_ix, test, test_ix`)
 - the same goes for individual `.csv` files for train/validation/test, if needed (these do not need to be padded)

+There are also time based splits, two of them to be exact.
+The first cuts the train data to be all samples seen before 2019-01-01, resulting in 41% of samples being train samples.
+The second cuts the data at 2019-04-01 resulting in 57% of samples being train.
+Validation and test splits are randomly sampled from the rest.

 ### Results

 The results for experiments are stored in folder `experiments`.
 The structure is as follows